Maria Khoreva: Early life

 Khoreva was born on 3 July 2000 in Saint Petersburg, Russia.
 Before being accepted to the Vaganova Ballet Academy, Khoreva practiced rhythmic gymnastics for seven years.

-While at the Vaganova Academy, Khoreva was taught by celebrated professor Lyudmila Kovaleva, who is known for producing such talents as Diana Vishneva and Olga Smirnova.
+While at the Vaganova Academy, Khoreva was taught by professor Lyudmila Kovaleva, who also taught Diana Vishneva and Olga Smirnova.
 Khoreva was one of only a handful of students in her year to graduate with an honors diploma.
 In her final year of study, Khoreva performed the following roles with the Academy both domestically and internationally: